bll123/libmp4tag/README.txt

 Current Status:

-  Beta
+  Production

-  Beta software is under development.
-The API should be (mostly) stable, and most functionality should be working.
-There may still be some bugs present.
+  The API is stable, and all functionality is working.

   To Do:
-    - handle other languages ?
+    - Other languages ?
-      i do not have any good samples of this.
+      I do not have any good samples of this.
-    - manual pages

 Notes: